Crown Jewel of the Red River Gorge

 Posted January 20, 2018

-Muir Valley's 14th Annual Trail Day will be held on Saturday, September 23.
+Muir Valley's 15th Annual Trail Day will be held on Saturday, September 15, 2018.
 Once again, there are many projects to do that will help preserve Muir's infrastructure and status as the "Crown Jewel of the Red River Gorge.
-Registration will close after the first 100 people sign up to volunteer for this event.
-So, hurry to get your name on our list.
+Keep this date in mind and stay tuned for pre-registration information as we get closer to this date.

 Posted July 1, 2015